James Lord Pierpont: Career

 And attention to the pretty girls is all a man should pay.

 In 1853, Pierpont had published new minstrel compositions in Boston, among them "Kitty Crow", dedicated to W. W. McKim, and "The Colored Coquette", a minstrel song published by Oliver Ditson.
 "The Coquette" and an arrangement for guitar entitled "The Coquet" were also published that year.
 Pierpont also published an arrangement entitled "The Universal Medley".

 In 1854, Pierpont composed the songs "Geraldine" and "Ring the Bell, Fanny" for George Kunkle's Nightingale Opera Troupe.
 He also copyrighted the song "To the Loved Ones at Home" in 1854 and "Poor Elsie", a ballad, written and arranged expressly for Campbell's Minstrels, who were rivals to Christy's Minstrels.
 In 1855, he composed "The Starlight Serenade", published by Miller and Beacham in Baltimore.
 Pierpont also composed "I Mourn For My Old Cottage Home".
 In 1857, Pierpont had another successful hit song composition with a song written in collaboration with lyricist Marshall S. Pike, "The Little White Cottage" or "Gentle Nettie Moore", published by Oliver Ditson and Company, and copyrighted on September 16, 1857.
 The songwriting credit appeared as: "Poetry by Marshall S. Pike, Esq.", the "Melody by G. S. P.", and "Chorus and Piano Accompaniment by J. S. [sic] Pierpont".

 Pierpont published several ballads, polkas, such as "The Know Nothing Polka", published by E. H. Wade in 1854, and minstrel songs.

-In August 1857, Pierpont married Eliza Jane Purse, daughter of Savannah's mayor, Thomas Purse.
+In August 1857, Pierpont married Eliza Jane Purse, the daughter of Savannah's 36th mayor in 1861-62, Thomas Purse of the Democratic (Southern) Party.
 She soon gave birth to the first of their children, Lillie.
 Pierpont's children by his first marriage remained in Massachusetts with their grandfather.